Last updated July 2026

 Swimming and Water Quality

-Whangaumu Bay is one of the safer swimming options on the Tūtūkākā Coast.
-The sheltered position means there’s rarely significant surf or rip current, and the water is generally clear.
-The Northland Regional Council monitors water quality here regularly during summer — results are available through the LAWA (Land, Air, Water Aotearoa) website and the Swim Guide app.
-As with any coastal beach in Northland, it’s worth avoiding swimming for two to three days after heavy rainfall, when stormwater runoff can temporarily affect water quality.
+Whangaumu Bay ranks among the safer swimming spots on the Tūtūkākā Coast due to its sheltered aspect and limited surf or rip currents.
+Northland Regional Council monitors water quality at the site during summer, with results published on the LAWA website.
+As with other Northland coastal beaches, avoid swimming for two to three days after heavy rain when stormwater runoff may affect quality.

 Where to Learn More